teeframe/protocol-documentation/src/encoding.md

 # Encoding

 Before deep diving in the fundamentals and protocol logic, it's important to understand how the data is encoded and decoded.
-This section explains how that works for integer, strings and explain the compression method used.
+This page explains how that works for integer, strings and explain the compression method used.

 ## Integer Packing